Howard Beach racial attack: Aftermath

 Subsequent race-related crimes in New York city included the 1989 killing of black teenager Yusuf Hawkins in the Bensonhurst neighborhood of Brooklyn by a gang of white youths.

+During the credits of the 1989 Spike Lee film Do the Right Thing Lee dedicated the film to the family of Michael Griffith and the families of five black people who were killed by police officers: Eleanor Bumpurs, Arthur Miller Jr., Edmund Perry, Yvonne Smallwood and Michael Stewart.

-In 1999, six blocks of Pacific Street in Bedford–Stuyvesant, Brooklyn, where Griffith had lived as a child, were named in his honor, as "Michael Griffith Street".
+In 1999, six blocks of Pacific Street in Crown Heights, Brooklyn, where Griffith had lived as a child, were named in his honor, as "Michael Griffith Street".

 Jason Ladone, then 29, was released from prison in April 2000 after serving 10 years, and later became a city employee.
 He was arrested again in June 2006, on drug charges.
-In May 2001, Jon Lester was released and deported to his native England where he studied electrical engineering and started his own business.
+In May 2001, Jon Lester was released and deported back to the United Kingdom where he studied electrical engineering and started his own business.
 He died on August 14, 2017, at age 48 in a suspected suicide.
 He left behind a wife and three children.
 Scott Kern was released from prison in 2002, the last of the three main perpetrators to be released.

 In 2005, the Griffith case was brought back to the public's attention after another racial attack in Howard Beach.
-A black man, Glenn Moore, was beaten severely with a metal baseball bat by Nicholas Minucci, who was convicted of hate crimes in 2006.
-The case was revisited yet again by the media after the death of Michael Sandy, 29, who was beaten and hit by a car after being chased onto the Belt Parkway in Brooklyn, New York, in October 2006.
+A black man, Glenn Moore, was beaten severely with a metal baseball bat by Nicholas Minucci.
+Minucci was convicted of hate crimes in 2006, and was sentenced to 15 years in prison.
+The case was revisited once more by the media after the killing of Michael Sandy, 29, who was beaten and hit by a motorist after being chased onto the Belt Parkway in Brooklyn, New York, in October 2006.